Happy-Ferret/article-24-ways/README.md

 Voila!
 Like I said, this is a _very_ light example of a Chrome extension, but Google has tons of great [documentation](https://developer.chrome.com/extensions) on how to take things further.
 Check it out and see what inspires you.

 ## Share the love
 Now that you know how to make a new tab extension, go forth and create!
-But yield your power responsibly.
+But wield your power responsibly.
 New tabs are opened so often that they've become a part of everyday life–just consider how many tabs you opened today.
 Some people prefer to-do lists in their new tabs, and others prefer cats.

 At the end of the day, let's make something that makes us happy.
 Cheers!